dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md

        if (httpListener.IsEnabled("Http_In"))
        {
            Activity activity = new Activity("Http_In");
+		   activity.SetStartTime(GetHighPrecisionTimestamp())
            //add tags, baggage, etc..
-           activity.WithParentId(context.Request.headers["x-ms-request-id"])
+           activity.SetParentId(context.Request.headers["x-ms-request-id"])
            foreach (var header in context.Request.Headers)
              if (header.Key.StartsWith("x-baggage-")
-                 activity.WithBaggage(header.Key, header.Value);
+                 activity.AddBaggage(header.Key, header.Value);

-           httpListener.Start(activity, httpContext);
+           httpListener.StartActivity(activity, httpContext);
            try {
                //process request ...
            } finally {
+		   	   activity.SetEndTime(GetHighPrecisionTimestamp());
                //stop activity
-               httpListener.Stop(activity, highPrecisionStopTime);
+               httpListener.StopActivity(activity, highPrecisionStopTime);
            }
        }
    }
 ```
+**Note**
-Note that instead of Activity.Start() and Stop() methods, in above example we call `DiagnosticSource.Start()` and `Stop()` (extension) methods that fire events to be consumed with DiagnosticListener.
+- instead of Activity.Start() and Stop() methods, in above example we call `DiagnosticSource.StartActivity()` and `StopActivity()` methods that write events to DiagnosticSource.
-Note that Activities creation is guarded with `DiagnosticSource.IsEnabled` and will only happen if someone listens to this `DiagnosticSource` thus eliminating any unnecessary performance impact.
+- Activities creation is guarded with `DiagnosticSource.IsEnabled` and will only happen if someone listens to this `DiagnosticSource` thus eliminating any unnecessary performance impact.
+- DateTime.UtcNow in practice is [precise to 16 milliseconds](https://blogs.msdn.microsoft.com/ericlippert/2010/04/08/precision-and-accuracy-of-datetime/).
+If you are interested in better preceision, call [SetStartTime](#setstarttime) and [SetEndTime](#setendtime) with high precesion timestamp, which you may achieve with combination of DateTime and Stopwatch

 ## Creating child Activities
 When application calls external web-service, new activity is created to represent external operation.
 This activity may have Parent (if this request is part of incoming request processing), assigned to it during Start().